 I am a PhD student in industrial and organizational (I–O) psychology at DePaul University.
 While I–O is one of the least-known branches of psychology, our work has a far-reaching effect on an important aspect of people’s lives—their work.

-The field consists of two major divisions: industrial and organizational.
+This branch of psychology consists of two major divisions: industrial and organizational.
 Industrial psychologists often focus on topics such as job analysis and design; employee recruitment, selection, and training; and performance appraisal (Spector, 2003).
-Specifically, industrial psychologists explore how individuals function within the work setting (Kuther, 2005).
+Specifically, industrial psychologists explore how individuals function within work settings (Kuther, 2005).
 Organizational psychologists often focus on topics such as organizational dynamics, employee attitudes and behaviors, motivation, and work/life balance.
-Organizational psychologists are interested in exploring how workers function within organizational systems (Kuther, 2005).
-My research interests are focused on the industrial side of the field, namely employee recruitment, selection, and training.
-I am also obtaining a concentration in statistics.
+Organizational psychologists are interested in exploring how employees function within organizational systems (Kuther, 2005).
+My research interests are generally focused on the industrial side of the field, namely personality and employee recruitment, selection, and training.

-I graduated from Clarke College (now Clarke University) with a BA in English and religious studies in 2004.
-In June 2011, I obtained an MS in public service management from DePaul University.
-In my thesis, which I wrote under the direction of Dr. Christopher Einolf, I explored not-for-profit stakeholders’ perceptions of the effectiveness of board orientation and ongoing training opportunities.
+I graduated from Clarke College (now Clarke University) with a BA in English and religious studies in 2004, and I obtained an MS in public service management from DePaul University in June 2011.
+In November of 2014, I successfully defended my MA thesis in I–O psychology.

 Please feel free to connect with me via Twitter or by emailing me at daniel.abben<at>gmail<dot>com.